The Ultimate Way to Paint with Absolutely Zero Mess

 Our last project was a section of the Summer Reading, Writing, and STEM Review Pack that I created for my third graders.
 This portion contained five interconnected writing prompts around a student created waterpark.
-Again, I knew that this would be too difficult for A to complete on his own, so we attempted just two of the five activities and completed them together.
+Again, I knew that this would be too difficult for A to complete on his own, so we attempted just two of the five activities and we completed them together.

 (I just love kids’ artwork – don’t you?)

 My second nephew is only nine months old, but I wanted him to have a gift to give his dad too.
 So I created this printable mini-book with spaces for handprints.
 I've posted a copy of the resource in The Treasury if you'd like to have it!

 I have to say that of all the projects I’ve completed with Kwik Stix, this might have been the best.
 Whenever I’ve made hand or footprint art in the past, especially with very young children, it was always a huge mess.
 Oftentimes the child would have paint all over himself faster than I could wipe his hand.